DavideFantini/pinna-anthropometry-extraction/README.md

 Extraction of anthropometric features from pinna range images along with pinna landmarks and image features.
 These features are extracted according to the method proposed in the following paper:

-> Davide Fantini, Federico Avanzini, Stavros Ntalampiras and Giorgio Presti (2023) "Novel Anthropometric Pinna Features for Head-Related Transfer Function Individualization"
+> Davide Fantini, Federico Avanzini, Stavros Ntalampiras and Giorgio Presti (2023) "Automatic Extraction of Anthropometric Features for the Individualization of the Pinna-Related Transfer Function in the Median Plane"

 The ASM algorithm has been implemented with: